vivekpatel99/PyTorch-Breast-Ultrasound-Segmentation/README.md

 - Uses an FCN decoder (fcn8 or fcn16).
 Configurable via model.fcn_type.
 - Includes a separate classification head operating on the encoder's features.
 - Outputs both segmentation logits (masks) and classification logits (labels).

-## Evaluation

-- **Validation metrics** (Losses, Dice, Accuracy, AUROC) are calculated and logged during training after each epoch.
-  **(Future Work Suggestion):** Implement a separate evaluate.py script to run inference on a test set using a trained checkpoint.

 ## 📈 Results & Visualizations